saucelabs/bin-wrapper/README.md

 # bin-wrapper

-:warning: This package is a non-official and not a supported product.
+:warning: This package is not an official Sauce Labs product and is not supported by Sauce Labs.

 ## Install